RetamalVictor/SPY-market-xlstm/README.md

-# High-Frequency Trading Model Training Framework
+# Trading Model Training Framework

 This repository contains a PyTorch Lightning-based training framework for high-frequency trading data.
 It uses a YAML configuration file to define hyperparameters (including those for data processing) and logs experiment details to TensorBoard.
 The project includes: